FelixOstwaldt/sql-data-warehouse-project/README.md

 ## Data Architecture

 The Data Warehouse is build after the Bronze - Silver - Gold Architecture.
 Data ist extracted directly into the Bronze layer as a full load without transformations.
-From there the tables are transformed in the Silver layer.
-At the end in the Gold layer the tables are cponverted into views with data integration, aggregation and business logic.
+The tables in the Bronze layer are transformed and stored in the Silver layer.
+At the end in the Gold layer the tables are converted into views with data integration, aggregation and business logic.

 ![Data_integration](/doc/data_architecture.png)